loawingr/read-js/README.md

 	readJSConfig.thresholds.domPolling = 200; //default is 100
 ```

-Example: In strict mode the thresholds.minVertical & thresholds.domNode need to satisfied before readJS determines the content has been read/scanned
+Example: In strict mode the thresholds.domNode needs to be satisfied before readJS determines the content has been read/scanned
 ```js
 	readJSConfig.strict = true; //default is false
 ```